samrickman/lonelinessmodel/README.md

    docker run -d --rm --name lonelinessmodel -p 8000:8000 lonelinessimage
    ```

-## How to Use

 Step four opens port 8000 on the container to port 8000 on the local machine.
 If you wish to use a different port on the local machine, replace the command with:

 ```sh
 docker run -d --rm --name lonelinessmodel -p <local-port>:8000 lonelinessimage
 ```

+## How to Use

-You can then send API requests to the model using the `upload` route.
-The parameters the upload method takes are:
+You can send API requests to the model by uploading a file to be classified to the `upload` endpoint.
+The parameters the upload route takes are:

 1. `file`: **Required**.
 String (file path).
 The notes to classify.
 For an example of the expected format, see [`sample_notes.csv`](./app/sample_notes.csv).
 2. `out_file`: **Optional**.
 String (file path).
 This is a file in the container where the output is saved.
 By default, this is `./csv_out/sentence_df.csv`.
 We recommend piping the results of the API response to a local file instead of using this parameter.